 Saltwater is often found in the same formations as oil because it was trapped in layers of sediment millions of years ago.
 For every barrel of oil produced, approximately 10 barrels of saltwater are also produced and require disposal.

-A saltwater disposal well is most often an oil or gas well that is no longer in production.
+A commercial saltwater disposal well is most often an oil or gas well that is no longer in production.
 However, Class II Disposal Wells have strict requirements.